 Figure 4.
 The enzymatic degradation of hydrogel samples incubated at pH 7 with proteases for 5 days and the mass ratio as percentage.
 The WPI0c sample group is a control without enzymes, whereas the WPI0 is the 40% WPI hydrogel control with enzymes in the solution.
 Each bar represents the mean ± SD of n=10 (*p < 0.05, **p < 0.01, ***p < 0.001 compared to the WPI control).

-The increase in mass change was evident for all γ-PGA molecular weight sample groups, when compared to WPI control.
-However, the trend between each percentage concentration was not always linear, potentially the result of imperfections in the hydrogels from the manufacturing process.
-The WPI-γ-PGA 10kDa hydrogel sample groups displayed a linear increase until the final WPI-γ-PGA10, 10 sample group as demonstrated by a ratio mass change by a factor of 4.7 when compared to the WPI0 control (P < 0.05).
+The increase in mass change was evident for all γ-PGA molecular weight sample groups, when compared to the WPI control.
+However, the trend between each percentage concentration was not always linear, which was potentially the result of imperfections in the hydrogels from the manufacturing process.
+The WPI-γ-PGA 10kDa hydrogel sample groups displayed a linear increase until the final WPI-γ-PGA10, 10% sample group as demonstrated by a ratio mass change by a factor of 4.7 when compared to the WPI0 control (P < 0.05).
 The WPI- γ-PGA 700 kDa sample groups demonstrated a linear increase in ratio mass change for all percentage concentrations when compared to the WPI controls.
 In contrast, the WPI-γ-PGA 1100 kDa sample groups demonstrated fluctuating results with the WPI- γ-PGA1100 7.5 sample group outperforming the WPI-γ-PGA1100, 10 sample group, presenting an increase in mass by a factor of 6.3 compared to a factor of 2.2 when comparing both to the WPI0 control.
 The same trend was also observable in the polymer swelling assay for the WPI- γ-PGA 1100 kDa hydrogel sample groups.

-When compared to the swelling assay the hydrogel introduced to enzymes more degradation, the result of the effect of the proteolytic enzymes.
-However, generally as the γ-PGA concentration increases the hydrogels degrade less.
+When compared to the swelling assay, the hydrogel introduced to enzymes displayed more degradation, the result of the effect of the proteolytic enzymes.
+However, generally as the γ-PGA concentration increases, the hydrogels degrade less.
 The potential explanation could be due to the properties of both WPI hydrogels and glutamic acid.
 WPI hydrogels are formed mainly through disulphide bonds.
-However, glutamic acid forms isopeptide bonds by covalent bonds, creating amide linkage between the side chain or main chain of glutamic acid and the amino group of a lysine side chain.
-Being outside the main protein chain a higher chemical stability to.
-Additionally, isopeptide bonds have been demonstrated less prone to enzymatic proteolysis than peptide bonds and disulphide bonds formed by the reactive amino acid cystine [42].
+However, glutamic acid forms isopeptide bonds by covalent bonds, creating an amide linkage between the side chain or main chain of glutamic acid and the amino group of a lysine side chain.
+Being outside the main protein chain, isopeptide bonds have a higher chemical stability to.
+Additionally, isopeptide bonds have been demonstrated to be less prone to enzymatic proteolysis than peptide bonds and disulphide bonds formed by the reactive amino acid cystine [42].
 Therefore, an increase in γ-PGA decreases the percentage of the more cleavable peptide bonds and disulphide bridges, creating a hydrogel less prone to proteolysis.
-When the FTIR results are analysed at 1550 cm-1, an amide II region associated with isopeptide bonds there is an observable increase in intensity related to the addition of γ-PGA into the hydrogels, when compared to the WPI control, suggesting that the addition of γ-PGA to WPI increases the number of isopeptide bonds.
-Furthermore, as γ-PGA has gamma-peptide bonds, should not be susceptible to alpha-proteases.
+When the FTIR results are analysed at 1550 cm-1, an amide II region associated with isopeptide bonds, there is an observable increase in intensity related to the addition of γ-PGA into the hydrogels, when compared to the WPI control, suggesting that the addition of γ-PGA to WPI increases the number of isopeptide bonds.
+Furthermore, as γ-PGA has gamma-peptide bonds, it should not be susceptible to alpha-proteases.
 Previously, isopeptide bonds have been added to antimicrobial peptides to protect from proteolysis [43].

 2.5. γ-PGA release

 Release profiling was utilised to determine the effect on protein release from the hydrogels.
-The results could the release of γ-PGA from the hydrogelsthe effect of γ-PGA on the stability of hydrogel formation.
+The results could provide information on the release of γ-PGA from the hydrogels and the effect of γ-PGA on the stability of hydrogel formation.
 Two wavelengths were identified as regions of interest, 216 nm, and 280 nm.
 Analysis at 280 nm is the standard protein wavelength, whereas 216 nm has been associated with γ-PGA [44].
-The results can be in Figure 5.
+The results can be seen in Figure 5.